🔥 NEW: Save up to 30% on the Best Calisthenics Apps‼️

 If somebody forced me to rank calisthenics equipment based on importance, I’d put the parallel bars as number three.
 They are an excellent tool to work on your pushing strength, chest and triceps muscles.

-Sometimes they come together with the pull up bar as a two-in-one option.
+Sometimes they come together with the pull-up bar as a two-in-one option.
 In other cases, you can install them separately or buy them as an add-on accessory to a power rack (squat rack).

 As an alternative get a set of paralettes.
 If you have no option to set up parallel bars then this is your second best option.
 You can always increase the elevation of the paralettes and imitate the function of the parallel bars.
 You have to be more careful though, as they won’t be as stable.